Esmond Dorney: Posthumous recognition

 In 2008 James Jones, then president of the Tasmanian chapter of the Australian Institute of Architects posthumously awarded Esmond Dorney the President's Prize, which was accepted by his son, Paddy Dorney, stating "Dorney returns us to the worth of the architecture, saying something about humanity, who we are through how we build and how we live in the landscape."
-The Tasmanian chapter subsequently named their highest residential design award the Esmond Dorney Award.
+The Tasmanian chapter subsequently named their highest residential design award the Esmond Dorney Award for Residential Architecture, Houses (New).
 He is now possibly the most celebrated and well known Tasmanian architectural figure, credited with bringing modernism to the island state.